MaximilianLloyd/patternvault.nvim/README.md

 <div align="center">

 # PatternVault.nvim
-##### Don't loose your favorite search patterns.
+##### Persist your favorite patterns, use and manage them with ease.

 [![Lua](https://img.shields.io/badge/Lua-blue.svg?style=for-the-badge&logo=lua)](http://www.lua.org)
 </div>

 ## ⇁  WIP
 This is not fully baked.
-I've made a minimal MVP to validate the idea.
+I've made a minimal version to validate the idea.
 If you experience any issues, see some improvement you think would be amazing, or just have some feedback for me , make an issue!